rundeck/docs/docs/learning/howto/passing-variables.md

 ## Using Input Option Variables
 Input Option are values that are provided at the start of running a job.
 They may be represented as a form on the Job Execution page or populated by a Webhook or other call.
-:::: tabs
+::: tabs

 This Exercise shows an example of how to use an Input Variables.

-::: tab Enterprise Exercise
+@tab Enterprise Exercise
 1. Open the **Jobs** section in the Welcome Project.
 1. Expand the **Variables > Variables in Job Steps** folders.
 1. *Edit* the **Using Input Options in command and scripts** job.